FelixMJL/PetLover-BE/README.md

 ----------------------------------------------------
 How to run this app:
 1. git checkout -b develop origin/develop //clone the develop branch to local
 2. npm install
+3. create .env file in your branch
+4. in the .env, type: CONNECTION_STRING={database host + database_name} for example: CONNECTION_STRING=mongodb://localhost:27017/pet-lover
+5. in your database, create a new database(ex. pet-lover) -> add two collections: posts and users -> import data using users.json and posts.json
-3. npm run dev // To start server
+6. npm run dev // To start server

-At this stage, you can use postman to getAllPosts(hardcode without connecting to DB)
+At this stage, you can successfully connect to the database and use postman to getAllPosts
 -- localhost:3000/api/v1/posts

 -------------------------------------------------------------------------------------------